yongmin86k/project__Aloha/README.md

     </html>
     ```

-2. Initialize - having the following initialization in your Javascript file :
+2. Initialize - having the following initialization in your Javascript(`script.js`) file :

     [ `script.js` ]
     ```